jiaz/resume/jiajizhoucv.md

     I joined PaymentApps team in Managed Marketplace.
 PaymentApps team owns a part of the whole checkout process and some payment related integration services.

     I contributed to the design and implementation of risk challenge system in the “progressive checkout” project.
 I designed the API interface and sequence diagram based on the architecture document and communicated with checkout team to integrate the service into checkout flow.
-I introduced AJAX + RESTful API style implementation to the team.
+I introduced AJAX + RESTful API style implementation to the team to replace the original POST back style experience.
 I also introduced responsive web UI implementation to the team.
 I was also the code review master in the team to drive code review to achieve better code quality.

 05.2012 - 01.2014
 :   #### Software Developer III, Electronic Arts